Committees & Councils

 Human Resources & Workforce Council

-The Human Resources (HR) & Workforce Council advances the mission of the MHA and elevates the role of HR leaders by providing input on legislative and regulatory issues relevant to healthcare employers, with a focus on workplace safety and workforce development.
-The council offers networking and educational opportunities for HR professionals and disseminates best practices for data collection and reporting related to hospital and health system workforce metrics.
+The Human Resources (HR) & Workforce Council advances the mission of the MHA as well as the role of HR leaders by providing input on legislative and regulatory issues relevant to healthcare employers, including workplace safety and workforce development.
+The council offers networking and educational opportunities for HR professionals, dissemination of best practices and data collection and reporting related to hospital and health system workforce metrics.

 Legislative Policy Panel